Indecomposable continua as Higson coronae: Indecomposable continua as Higson coronae

 Since the inclusion $\N \to \Ray$ is a coarse equivalence, $\nu \N$ is homeomorphic to $\nu \Ray$.
 Hence, we have the following:

 \begin{corollary} The Higson corona $\nu\N$ is a non-metrizable indecomposable continuum which is homeomorphic to $\nu \Ray$. \end{corollary}

 \begin{remark} The subpower Higson compactification was introduced in \cite{KZ1} as a variant of the Higson compactification.
-It is known that the subpower Higson corona of the ray $\Ray$ is also a non-metrizable indecomposable continuum \cite{Iwa}. \end{remark}
+It is known that the subpower Higson corona of $\Ray$ is also a non-metrizable indecomposable continuum \cite{Iwa}. \end{remark}

 Let $\mu>0$ and let $X$ be a metric space.
 A subset $Y$ of $X$ is said to be {\it $\mu$-connected} if, for every two points $x$ and $y$ of $Y$, there exists a finite sequence $\{p_i\}_{i=1}^{n}$ in $Y$ such that $p_1 =x$, $p_n =y$ and $d_X(p_{i}, p_{i+1})\leq\mu$ for every $i$.